riju-bro/pathsearch/README.md

 # pathsearch
-Multithreaded web brute-forcing tool in Python. it is just a basic python script. anyone can contribute to it
+Multithreaded web brute-forcing tool. it is just a basic python script using requests module. anyone can contribute to it.
+# requirement (IMPORTANT)
+requests module